onkobu/hygs/README.md

 sqlite3 your_capability.db ".read db/install_de.sql"
 ```

+## Upgrade it

+Use the upgrade.sh-script, to let it iterate through the scripts your instance needs.
+It'll do a backup first, next to the already existing database.
+But to stay on the safe side:

+- copy your database
+- upgrade the copy
+- have a look at the copy
+- either continue with the copy (delete origin, rename copy to origin)
+- or repeat with origin

 ## Use it

 Mind that all weighting is based on percentage ranging from 0..100.
 If you are employed fulltime for a project it's weight is 100%, which is the default value.
 This is the same for capabilities.
 If you work for example fulltime with Java and spend 10% of your time with Maven, then assign 10 to the prj_cap_mapping for Maven and use the default for Java.